skip to main content

 • On completion of the post, trainees should be provided with a summary of their achievements.

-• Trainees must complete OOP application form providing supporting information (as above) and individuals who sign these should clearly understand in what capacity their signature is being provided: i.e.
+Doctors in training must complete an online OOP application via Turas providing supporting information and individuals who sign these should clearly understand in what capacity their digital signature is being provided: i.e.

-• the Training Programme Director’s signature denotes that release of the trainee will not adversely affect delivery of the programme to other trainees.
+• the Training/Foundation Programme Director’s signature denotes that release of the doctor in training will not adversely affect delivery of the programme to other doctors in training.

-• the trainee will provide all information about the post, especially the objectives, which should be included in the request form.
+• the doctor in training will provide all information about the post and supporting documentation, especially the objectives, which should be included in the application form.

 Top